mmigge/VAQIIS/client_stationary/README.md

-# Supporting Bike Missions : Visualising air quality information in situ : Client Stationary
+# Supporting Bike Missions : Client Stationary

 The Client Stationary corresponds to the application running on the university server. <br> This repository contains all resources needed to use the webserver as well as instructions on which services need to be started before it can be used.